-1. Establish a safe space.
-Establishing an actual location for honest communication — whether a family room, dinner table, or bedroom — is vital.
+1. ESTABLISH A SAFE SPACE: Designating a location for honest communication — whether the family room, dinner table or bedroom — is vital.

-5. Say thank you.
-When broaching tough subjects, refer to the ground rules and thank your child for agreeing to hold this safe space so you discuss something that's been on your mind.
+5. SAY THANK YOU: When broaching tough subjects, refer to the ground rules and thank your child for agreeing to hold this safe space so you can discuss something that's been on your mind.

-6. Grow together.
-The ground rules should mature as your child matures.
+6. GROW TOGETHER: The ground rules should mature as your child matures.
 Make your list of shared values an evolving document for your family to add to and revise together; ensure they are unique to your culture and needs.
-This might include something like a no-cell-phone zone or a drama-free area.
+This might include something like a no-smartphone zone or a drama-free area.

-- Ryanmarie Rice Tover, chief of staff, Compass Community Center
+• Ryanmarie Rice Tover, former chief of staff, Compass Community Center